irmen/cbmcodecs2/README.rst

 petscii_c64en_uc
     The English version of the Commodore 64 upper-case/graphics character set

+petscii_vic1001jp_gr
+    The Japanese version of the VIC-1001 Latin upper-case/graphics character set

+petscii_vic1001jp_kk
+    The Japanese version of the VIC-1001 Latin upper-case/katakana character set

 petscii_vic20en_lc
     The English version of the VIC-20 mixed-case character set